1.28.010 Permit Required.

 1.28.015 SIDEWALKS REQUIRED.
 Sidewalks shall be required along all street frontages with the issuance of a Building Permit.
 Said sidewalks shall be constructed in accordance with the City’s adopted Construction Standards and Specifications and Tremonton City Trails, Parks, and Open Spaces Master Plan prior to the Building Inspector issuing a Certificate of Occupancy.
 (Ordinance 09-28)

-A. A Building Permit Applicant may request in writing to the Land Use Authority Board that the sidewalk requirement be waived based upon the following criteria:
+A. A Building Permit Applicant may request in writing to the Development Review Committee that the sidewalk requirement be waived based upon the following criteria:

 1. That a sidewalk is not consistent with the character of the neighborhood; and

 2. That sidewalks are generally not required of lots within the same neighborhood.